automorph-org/automorph/docs/Web-RPC.md

 http://example.org/api/hello?some=world&n=1
 ```

-- URL path components following an API-dependent prefix must specify the invoked function
-- URL query parameters may specify additional arguments for the invoked function

-Identically named invoked function arguments must not be supplied both in the request body and as URL query parameter.
-Such an ambiguous call must cause an error.

 ### Standard request

 All invoked function arguments must be supplied in the request body consisting of a JSON object with its field names